Alyilyas/volcanic-tsunami-detection/README.md

 To reproduce all the figures in the manuscript, simply modify the parameters in the `CONFIG` dictionary within the script.
-This is the most practical and recommended approach.
-You use CMD to launch a graphical editor, make your changes, and then save the file.
+The most practical and recommended approach is to use the Command Prompt to launch a text editor (for example, Notepad), make your changes, and save the file.

 1. From your command prompt, type notepad followed by the path to your file:
 ```bash